mapzen/opzworks/README.md

 If there is a `Berksfile.opsworks` present in your opsworks-${project} repo, it will simply be copied in and uploaded to S3.
 You can then enabled self-management of the berkshelf on the stack.
 Every host will then build and manage its own berkshelf.
+Note that this options is only available for Chef 11.10 Opsworks Stacks.

 ## Configuration